mktsolutions/boltcms-article-reuse-plugin/README.md

 Author: YourNameHere

-This Bolt extension can be used to add ContentTypes in the article editor
+This Bolt extension can be used to add ContentTypes entries in the article editor

 Installation: